1948 United States presidential election: Fall campaign

-In the final weeks of the campaign, American movie theaters agreed to play two short newsreel-like campaign films in support of the two major-party candidates: both had been created by its respective campaign organization.
-The Dewey film, shot professionally on an impressive budget, featured very high production values but somehow reinforced an image of the New York governor as cautious and distant.
-On the other hand, the Truman film, hastily assembled on virtually no budget by the perpetually cash-short Truman campaign, relied heavily on public-domain and newsreel footage of the president taking part in major world events and signing important legislation.
+In the campaign's final weeks, American movie theaters played two short, newsreel-like campaign films in support of the two major-party candidates, both created by their respective campaign organizations.
+The Dewey film, shot professionally on an impressive budget, had very high production values but somehow reinforced an image of Dewey as cautious and distant.
+The Truman film, hastily assembled on virtually no budget by the perpetually cash-short Truman campaign, relied heavily on public-domain and newsreel footage of the president taking part in major world events and signing important legislation.
 Perhaps unintentionally, the Truman film visually reinforced an image of him as engaged and decisive.
 Years later, historian David McCullough cited the expensive but lackluster Dewey film and the far cheaper but more effective Truman film as important factors in determining the preferences of undecided voters.
-As the campaign drew to a close, the polls showed Truman was gaining: though Truman lost all nine of the Gallup Poll's post-convention surveys, Dewey's Gallup lead dropped from 17 points in late September to nine points in mid-October and just five points by the end of the month, just above the poll's margin of error.
-Although Truman was gaining momentum, most political analysts were reluctant to break with the conventional wisdom and say that a Truman victory was a serious possibility.
-After 1948, pollsters would constantly test voters through election day.
+As the campaign drew to a close, the polls showed Truman was gaining: though Truman lost all nine of the Gallup Poll's post-convention surveys, Dewey's Gallup lead dropped from 17 points in late September to nine in mid-October and five by the end of the month, just above the poll's margin of error.
+Although Truman was gaining momentum, most political analysts were reluctant to break with the conventional wisdom and consider a Truman victory a real possibility.

 On September 9, nearly two months before election day, pollster Elmo Roper announced "Thomas E. Dewey is almost as good as elected. ...
 I can think of nothing duller or more intellectually barren than acting like a sports announcer who feels he must pretend he is witnessing a neck-and-neck race."
-Roper stopped polling voters until the final week before the election, when he took another poll.
+Roper stopped polling voters until the week before the election, when he took another poll.
 It showed "a slight shift to Truman; it still gave Dewey a heavy lead, however, so he decided not to hedge his bet."
-One poll showing strong Truman support in the rural Midwest was sponsored by the Staley Milling Company, who "polled farmers by giving them a choice of a donkey or an elephant on chicken feed sacks.
+One poll showing strong Truman support in the rural Midwest was sponsored by the Staley Milling Company, which "polled farmers by giving them a choice of a donkey or an elephant on chicken feed sacks.
 When the results among 20,000 farmers showed up as fifty-four percent to forty-six percent for the donkey, the poll was abandoned."